nigeluno63/Full-Stack-Developer/README.md

 This repository is just for me to learn how to code with HTML, CSS, JavaScript, and additional backend languages for Full-Stack Development.
-I'm new to this space and have no previous coding experience so I might be using the wrong terms or certain tools incorrectly.
+I'm new to this space and have no previous coding experience, so I might be using the wrong terms or certain tools incorrectly.

 ### OCT-22-2024
 #### HTML Intro: